archmisha/mediarss/src/main/resources/readme.txt

 add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

-how to prevent when searching house from finding house of lies or house of cards
+how to prevent when searching house from finding house of lies or house of cards what if user was offline for a long time, it needs to download for him the whole delta not only the last episode

+need job to download full seasons